 Discipline for scholastic dishonesty follows the same course as other disciplinary actions, except the appropriate faculty member considers and reviews the case first.
-The student may appeal the faculty member's decision to the department chair or department head and then to the Vice President for Student Learning.
-If the student is not satisfied with the dean's decision, he/she may follow the normal disciplinary appeal procedures.
+The student may appeal the faculty member's decision to the Student Conduct Review Board.
+If circumstances warrant, the Dean of Students may also consider further disciplinary sanctions.
 Students are not suspended from class or from the college until they have received due process.